crispgm/crispgm.com/doc/url-auto-redirector.md

-# Url Auto Redirector
+# URL Auto Redirector

 ## Introduction

-Url Auto Redirector is a Chrome extension, which allows to make redirection of url from preset url patterns.
+URL Auto Redirector is a Chrome extension, which allows to make redirection of url from preset url patterns.

 Contribute on [GitHub - crispgm/UrlAutoRedirector](https://github.com/crispgm/UrlAutoRedirector).